Makalu Base Camp Trek

 Accommodations and Meals

 Similarly, meals offered to you on the journey include breakfast, lunch, and dinner, usually made by the local tea house owners with local ingredients.
 The meals served are delicious and contain more nutrients.
-Local Nepali Cuisines are mostly served throughout the trek, however, at lower altitudes, you can get foods based on your needs and preferences.
+Local Nepali Cuisines are mostly served throughout the trek; however, at lower altitudes, you can get food based on your needs and preferences.
 Accommodations and meals help to enhance the overall experience, allowing trekkers to mainly focus on their trekking journey without worrying about the logistics.

 Guide and Porter